donchocska/AirportFlights/README.md

 username: demo
 password: demo

-1. ) Clone into Eclipse a project from folder AirportFlights - auxiliary video (https://youtu.be/38JFCqi_X3c?list=PLLWHfd9cHlcuo9So2Yy0edLoeqHrhipC9)
+1. ) Clone into Eclipse a project from folder AirportFlight - auxiliary video (https://youtu.be/38JFCqi_X3c?list=PLLWHfd9cHlcuo9So2Yy0edLoeqHrhipC9)
 2. ) Extract 'h2-2016-01-21.rar' into another folder and run 'h2w'.
 The location is - h2/bin/h2w.
 3. ) Clone file AirportFlights.mv into following directory - C:\Users\YOUR_COMPUTER_NAME